Texas Probation Law

 What are the 3g offenses?

 The “3g” offenses are so called because they used to be found in Texas Code of Criminal Procedure 42.12(3)(g).
 These are notable offenses because there are restrictions on what a judge or prosecutor can offer regarding probation.
-Now, the offenses are listed in Texas Code of Criminal Procedure Section 42A.054.[3]
-The 86th Texas Legislature made some changes to the list, and the updated list is below.
+Now, the offenses are listed in Texas Code of Criminal Procedure Section 42A.054.[14]
+The list has been updated in 2019, 2021, and 2023.

 In addition, if you are convicted of a “3G” offense and sent to prison, you must serve at least half of your sentence or 30 years, whichever is less.
 If you are convicted of a “3G” offense and receive a sentence of less than 4 years, you are still are not eligible for parole until after serving 2 years.